VaitheesEswar/VaitheesEswar.github.io/README.md

 The viewer is developed by [xeolabs](http://xeolabs.com) and [OpenProject](https://www.openproject.org/), and is integrated within [OpenProject BIM 10.4](https://www.openproject.org/openproject-bim-10-4/) and later.

-The viewer can be used as a stand-alone JavaScript application.
+The viewer that can be used as a stand-alone JavaScript application.
 In combination with open source CLI model conversion tools, it represents a low-cost, high-performance way to get your IFC models on the Web, that allows you the freedom to convert and host your models on your own server or GitHub repository.